 DON’T let your children run around naked

-While it may be more comfortable for them, it’s not appropriate or polite behavior at the beach.
+While it may be more comfortable for them, it’s not proper beach etiquette or polite behavior at the beach.
 Save the nudity for when you’re at home.

 Also, don’t forget to pack swim diapers if you are visiting the beach with a child who is not potty trained yet.
 If you have dirty diapers while you are there dispose of them immediately in a trash can.